fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 Our current implementation is quite good; it has one aspect that could be improved.

 After a new note is created, it would make sense to hide the new note form.
 Currently, the form stays visible.
 There is a slight problem with hiding the form.
 The visibility is controlled with the <i>visible</i> state variable inside of the <i>Togglable</i> component.

-How can we access it outside of the component?
+One solution to this would be to move control of the Togglable component's state outside the component.
+However, we won't do that now, because we want the component to be responsible for its own state.
+So we have to find another solution, and find a mechanism to change the state of the component externally.

-There are many ways to implement closing the form from the parent component, but let's use the [ref](https://react.dev/learn/referencing-values-with-refs) mechanism of React, which offers a reference to the component.
+There are several different ways to implement access to a component's functions from outside the component, but let's use the [ref](https://react.dev/learn/referencing-values-with-refs) mechanism of React, which offers a reference to the component.

 Let's make the following changes to the <i>App</i> component: